 to spend some time and/or interact with residents.
 If you are interested please call

-ALPHA COURSE AT CTK - STARTS IN SEPTEMBER 7th
+ALPHA COURSE AT CTK - STARTED SEPTEMBER 7th

 ALPHA is a simple course in Christian "basics" used throughout he world and will be